What is the 'One China' policy?

 - From the section China

-With US President-elect Donald Trump hinting that the "One China" policy could be questioned, the BBC explains this hugely sensitive diplomatic tightrope.
+US President Donald Trump has agreed to honour the long-standing "One China" policy after previously placing it in doubt.
+The BBC explains this hugely sensitive diplomatic tightrope.

 What is the 'One China' policy?